mconlon17/vivo-pump/README.md

 # Simple VIVO

 A command line tool using the pump (Simple VIVO) is delivered with the pump.
-Simple VIVO support data management of VIVO data from a "spreadsheet" -- a delimited file of rows and columns, and a corresponding definition file.
+Simple VIVO supports data management of VIVO data from a "spreadsheet" -- a delimited file of rows and columns, and a corresponding definition file.
 Simple VIVO supports get and update, along with some reporting operators.
 For example: